LLNL/sundials/doc/shared/sundials/SUNContext.rst

 After all other SUNDIALS code, the :c:type:`SUNContext` object should be freed with a call to:

-.. c:function:: SUNErrCode SUNContext_Free(SUNContext* ctx)
+.. c:function:: SUNErrCode SUNContext_Free(SUNContext* sunctx)

    Frees the :c:type:`SUNContext` object.

    :param sunctx: pointer to a valid :c:type:`SUNContext` object, ``NULL`` upon successful return.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

    .. warning::